 - 6.2.1 Prior to the current development there have been very few intrusive archaeological investigations in the Bridge Street area.
 Excavations were carried at the eastern end of Old Bridge to the north in 1989 (Murphy 1989), which found no evidence of development pre-dating the 18th century establishment of the bridge itself.
 A watching brief was undertaken on development works during the building of the Riverside Quay Shopping Centre on the east side of the river in 2005/6, but a report on the results of this work has not been lodged within the HER. - 6.2.2 Further south a watching brief was undertaken on work in Quay Street in 1994 (Murphy 1994).
 This found evidence of development from the 16th century onwards, but suggested a medieval quayside may have been located further north, closer to the present development site. - 6.2.3 A desk-based assessment has been undertaken in association with development proposals around the Haverfordwest Bus Station on the east side of the river (Jenkins 2021).
 This assessment examined the development and history of the area on the east side of the river, suggesting that urban development first spread along Old Bridge to the north, then along Picton Place to the south.
 To the east a 'Jubilee Garden' was established in the early 19th century, underneath the present multi-storey car park, with industrial activity developing along its edge by the later 19th century, but the area around the proposed development area on the east side of the river was not developed until the mid-20th century. - 6.2.4 The Western Quayside Phase 1 development has uncovered a variety of archaeological deposits surviving below the current ground surface on the west side of the river.
 These works are ongoing, and a full report on the findings will be produced in due course.
-Initial findings indicate natural subsoils were encountered at depths of between 1.5m and 1.9m below preexisting ground levels, and comprised gravels, shales and clays.
-Pits, postholes, hearths and other deposits were recorded overlying this, currently presumed to be medieval in date and relating to the early settlement of Bridge Street in the 12th to early 13th century.
-Stone walls, some substantial, and crypt burials overlay this.
-These likely relate to the establishment of St Saviour's Friary in the mid-13th century, and may indicate the location of the main Friary church and prominent burials.
-The church building then appears to have moved and the site became a densely packed cemetery, with in excess of 300 individual burials recorded during the course of the excavations.
-This cemetery was likely in use throughout the medieval period, and may have continued into the 17th century, although a full date range from the excavated evidence is still awaited.
-Cemetery deposits were sealed by layers of demolition material, potentially relating to early 18th century demolition activity noted in documentary records (see 5.7.2).
-The demolition deposits were overlain by rubbish pits, a drainage system and some building remains, all assumed to be post-medieval in date, but pre-dating the 19th century.
-Overlying this a series of brick-lined drains, a cistern and features relating to a former 19th century iron foundry were recorded.
-Foundry waste deposits across the site varied in depth from 0.2m to 1m deep.
-These in turn were sealed by deposits ranging from 0.2m to 0.4m thick, assumed to relate to the establishment of the early 20th century Ocky White's store.
+Initial findings indicate some deep deposits related to demolition work, likely of the former foundry, along with a complex series of post-medieval stone drains crossing the site.
+Some substantial masonry walling survives, of medieval date.
+Medieval pottery and floor tiles have been recovered, with the floor tiles indicative of a rich ecclesiastical setting.
+Below these deposits a number of graves have been uncovered.
+These remains indicate that they are Christian burials, the organisation and massing indicating a well-used cemetery , with pottery dating it to the medieval period.
+Contextually the cemetery is likely to be associated with the medieval St Saviour's Friary, their intercutting nature suggesting burial may have continued into the postmedieval period.
+It is anticipated that in excess of 200 burials will have been identified by the completion of site works.
+A substantial masonry wall roughly (although not precisely) in line with Bridge Street may be a structural wall of a large building, potentially the precinct wall, or even a previous unrecorded section of the medieval town wall.
+A series of smaller walls to the east, closer to the riverside, may represent smaller funerary monuments, with the possibility of a crypt structure that could have been located within the main church.

-- 6.2.5 The archaeological excavations were preceded by a series of test-pits undertaken under watching brief conditions.
-The were excavated largely within the footprint of the existing building, but one (Test Pit 10) was excavated into the external patio area between the building footprint and the riverside (results forthcoming).
-This test pit reached a depth of c.0.9m, revealing loose foundry waste to the depth of the pit, lying below the 0.17m thick reinforced-concrete ground surface. - 6.2.6 These archaeological excavations indicate that made-ground deposits, seemingly of mixed medieval and post-medieval material of potential archaeological interest, extend for some depth, up to, and sometimes in excess of 2m in places.
+6.2.5 These excavations also indicate that made-ground deposits, seemingly of mixed medieval and post-medieval material, extend for some depth, up to, and sometimes in excess of 2m in places.
 This also corresponds to nearby borehole data from 1974, which recorded 3.2m of made-ground at the end of the Hole in the Wall Lane.
-This made-ground comprised "Fill, ash, and rock ballast" to a depth of 2m, at which point the water level was first encountered, with "Fill (?) gravel with some angular rock fragments" to 3.2m below ground level.
-Gravel deposits lay below this, with sandstone bedrock encountered at a depth of 8.4m (BGS n.d.).
+Gravel deposits lay below this, with bedrock encountered at a depth of 8.4m (BGS n.d.).